Maine Coon heterochromia, also known as heterochromia iridis, is a condition that causes a cat’s eyes to be two different colors.

 Why Do White Cats Have Heterochromia?

-Heterochromia in cats that are not white or parti-white are much, much rarer.
+Heterochromia in cats that are not white or parti-white is much, much rarer.

 How Much Do Maine Coons With Heterochromia Cost?